 Significant share of greenhouse gases emitted during the lifetime of a long-lasting garment relates to its care, including machine washing, drying and ironing.
 To support sustainable consumer behavior that reduces emissions within our value chain, we strive to enhance the careability and repairability of our products, provide customers material-specific care instructions as part of our care guide, and increase our offering of lifecycle services.

-We want to create items that truly last in use, and thus a key consideration for us when choosing materials is their quality and longevity.
-Through material choices we can also reduce the environmental impacts in our upstream value chain, and therefore we are committed to increasing the share of more sustainable materials in our products and packaging.
+We want to create items that truly last in use, and thus a key consideration for us when choosing materials is their quality.
+Through material choices we can also reduce the environmental impacts in our upstream value chain, and therefore we are committed to increasing the share of, e.g., less emission-intense and water consuming materials in our products and packaging.

-A key measure in reducing our carbon footprint is the execution of our material strategy, which guides our transition toward using more sustainable textiles.
-With our material strategy, we aim to increase the use of more sustainable and less emission-intensive materials and reduce the use of conventional materials.
+A key measure in reducing our carbon footprint is the execution of our material strategy.
+With the material strategy, we aim to increase the use of conventional enhanced, organic, recycled and less emission-intensive materials and reduce the use of conventional materials.
 The rollout of this material strategy began in the beginning of 2021 and the results started to be visible in the 2022 collections.

 Our goal is to reduce the emissions of textile materials per kg of sourced textiles by 20 percent by the end of 2025 compared to baseline year 2019.
 In 2022, the greenhouse gas emissions of our textile materials per kilogram of sourced textiles decreased by 7 percent from 2019 (calculated based on Higg MSI 3.5 data at Higg.org).
 An update in the emission factors of textile materials and the increased share of recycled and organic textiles contributed to the decreased emission intensity.
 Emission factors were updated to better consider actual dyeing and printing practices of different product types.

-We are committed to sourcing 100 percent of our cotton as more sustainable cotton by the end of 2023.
-More sustainable cotton includes Better Cotton, organic or in-conversion cotton, and recycled or traceable cotton.
+We are committed to sourcing 100 percent of our cotton as Better Cotton, organic or in-conversion cotton, and recycled or traceable cotton by the end of 2023.

 Marimekko was the first Finnish company to join the international Better Cotton in 2013.
 Better Cotton’s mission is to help cotton communities survive and thrive while protecting and restoring the environment.
 In 2022, Better Cotton accounted for 81 percent of all cotton sourced by Marimekko.
 Better Cotton is sourced via a chain of custody model called mass balance.
 This means that Better Cotton is not physically traceable to end products, however, Better Cotton Farmers benefit from the demand for Better Cotton in equivalent volumes to those we source.

-To support responsible sourcing of different materials, we have established Marimekko’s Product Policy that defines our sustainability requirements for the materials and their production processes and bind our suppliers Product Policy can be found on the guiding principles page.
+To support material sourcing, we have established Marimekko’s Product Policy that defines our sustainability requirements for the materials and their production processes and bind our suppliers Product Policy can be found on the guiding principles page.

 The cotton we use comes from different parts of the world, for example, from India, Brazil, the United States, Turkey and Pakistan.
 We do not accept materials from very high-risk areas.
 We define very high-risk areas in our Product Policy, which binds our suppliers.
 Our partner suppliers must provide information about the origin of the materials used, such as cotton, annually or more frequently if necessary.